r00b/cessna-private-pilot-course/1.2-improving-control/2-using-your-airport-and-radio.md

   * Updated typically every hour around 50 minutes past the hour
   * Updates identified by sequential alphabetical codes starting each day at Alpha
   * Reduce frequency congestion, alert controllers what information you have
-* Clearance deelivery
+* Clearance delivery
-  * Releaves congestion on Ground Control
+  * Relieves congestion on Ground Control
   * Provides pilot with basic instructions necessary to depart area after takeoff and avoid collisions/noise-sensitive areas
 * Ground control
   * Directs traffic on ground at busy airports (including ground vehicles)